Motus GI Holdings, Inc. (MOTS): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Prior to its public listing, the company was financed through private investment rounds.
-A significant funding event was its Initial Public Offering (IPO).
+Before its public listing, the company was financed through private investment rounds, raising a total funding of approximately $30.1 million over three rounds.
+A key funding event was the 2018 Initial Public Offering (IPO), which raised about $17.3 million in net proceeds.

 Year Key Event Significance

-2016 Received CE Mark for the Pure-Vu System Allowed commercialization in the European Union, marking the first regulatory approval.
+2016 Achieved CE Mark approval.
+Allowed commercialization of the Pure-Vu System in the European Union, marking the first regulatory clearance.

-2018 Received FDA De Novo classification grant for Pure-Vu System (GEN 2) Opened the crucial U.S. market for the company's core technology for lower GI procedures.
+2018 Received FDA De Novo classification.
+Opened the crucial U.S. market for the core technology, fundamentally enabling the company's primary commercial strategy.

 Motus GI Holdings, Inc. (MOTS) Ownership Structure